bobheadxi/bobheadxi.github.io/content/_posts/2019-2-8-docs-builder.md

   url: https://medium.com/@bobheadxi/turning-slate-into-a-proper-documentation-builder-d0cf31abf459
 ---

-I’m currently working with [RTrade Technologies, Ltd.](undefined) and [a documentation website](https://gateway.temporal.cloud/ipfs/Qma4DNFSRR9eGqwm93zMUtqywLFpTRQji4Nnu37MTmNntM/account.html#account-api) was recently set up for one of our APIs.
-I thought it looked great, and slick, and super nice.
+Recently [at work](/rtrade), I came across [a documentation website](https://gateway.temporal.cloud/ipfs/Qma4DNFSRR9eGqwm93zMUtqywLFpTRQji4Nnu37MTmNntM/account.html#account-api) recently set up for one of our APIs.
+I thought it looked great, and slick, and super nice, and wanted to adopt it for anther project.

 I was told the documentation was generated using a project called [Slate](https://github.com/lord/slate), and after taking a look I knew I had to try it out.
 It’s very pretty.